 I bring one year of related experience to my new role, having served as dean of students at Yorkville Middle School during the past school year.
 In addition to my typical duties as dean, I was responsible for developing whole-staff professional learning focused on student interventions.

 My teaching experience includes having taught English language arts and social studies for seven years at KD Waldo Middle School in East Aurora School District 131.
 My leadership experiences while in that role included coordinating and supervising extracurricular activities at Waldo and participating in an administrative internship across several schools in the district.

 I began my educational career as a teacher’s assistant in Benjamin School District 25 in West Chicago.

 Mr. CHRIS CAMERANO

-I look forward to becoming part of the diverse school community at West High and I am excited to meet and work with the students and staff this upcoming school year.
+I enjoy being part of the diverse school community at West High and I am excited to continuing my work with the students and staff this upcoming school year.

 From 2013 to 2022, I served as the lead physics teacher at West Chicago Community High School.
 In the classroom, I used restorative practices to build positive relationships and create a healthy classroom environment.
 My leadership experiences include having mentored new teachers, acted as an athletic supervisor, and served on the building communications team.
 Prior to my time in West Chicago, I taught at Joliet West High School for three years.